Teaching and assessment

 Method of teaching

 The LLM Programme is conducted in English through a mixture of lectures, seminars and small group teaching.
-For subjects with fewer than 15 students, teaching will normally be conducted through interactive seminars, usually one two-hour seminar a week.
-For larger subjects, in most cases lectures (again usually 2 hours a week) are supplemented by 4-6 hours of small group teaching.
+For small subjects, teaching will normally be conducted through interactive classes, usually one two-hour class a week.
+For larger subjects, in most cases lectures (again usually 2 hours a week) are supplemented by some small group teaching.
 Given that this is a postgraduate level course, the Faculty considers that students benefit from the interaction with their peers from a range of backgrounds, both civil and common law.
 Even in larger subjects, there is space for student participation in the lectures.
-The seminars and all small group classes will be based on reading lists circulated prior to the classes.
+The discussion and all small group classes will be based on reading lists circulated prior to the classes.

 Method of assessment

-In seminar courses students are examined through a (compulsory) supervised thesis.
-In addition, in many of the LLM courses, there is also the option of writing a thesis in lieu of the examination.
-A candidate whose topic is approved for a thesis will be entitled to a prescribed amount of individual supervision from a Faculty supervisor.
-Students can, however, write only one thesis and their chosen topic cannot overlap substantially with material covered in another course.
+In the Public Law seminar courses students are examined through a (compulsory) supervised dissertation.
+In many of the LLM courses, there is also the option of writing a dissertation in lieu of the examination.
+A candidate whose topic is approved for a dissertation will be entitled to a prescribed amount of individual supervision from a Faculty supervisor.
+Students can, however, write only one dissertation and their chosen topic cannot overlap substantially with material covered in another course.

-Students receive their results at the end of June/early July.
+Students usually receive their results at the end of June/early July.

 LLM students from civil law backgrounds

 The LLM is an advanced course intended for law graduates, not an introduction to the common law.
 Many students coming from a non-common law background successfully complete the LLM, but any candidate who is new to the common law and who is taking papers which have a strong common law element should be prepared to do supplementary work before attending, or during the course, since the course is taught and examined on the basis that students are familiar with the case-law method and with the basic mechanics of the common law.
-Students considering whether the common law method is for them might consider attending the English Legal Methods summer course run by Cambridge’s Institute of Continuing Education.
-In addition, the Faculty's inducation programme for LLM students includes support for civil law students.
+Students considering whether the common law method is for them might consider attending the English Legal Methods summer course.
+THis course usually runs every year and is provided by Cambridge’s Institute of Continuing Education.